pelean2812/pelean2812/README.md

 - :school: I’m currently a undergraduate student of Ciences and technologhy at the Universidade Federal do Rio Grande do Norte (UFRN) :muscle:
 - I don't got a job yet :grimacing: ...
-- :running: I want to be a great back-end dev :grin: :computer:
+- :running: I want to be a great web dev :grin: :computer:
 - 🤔 I’m looking for help with how to be a good dev :v:
 - :email::email::email: Contact me at pedrolerybr@gmail.com :email::email::email: